Trinity Rodman

+Rodman was named the U.S. Soccer Young Female Player of the Year in 2021 before making her senior international debut the next year.
+She scored three goals at the 2024 Paris Olympics, where the United States won gold.

 Early life

-Trinity Rodman was born on May 20, 2002, the daughter of Michelle Moyer and former professional basketball player Dennis Rodman.
-She and her brother, DJ Rodman, were raised primarily by their mother.
-She is the half-sister of Alexis Rodman.
+Rodman was born in Newport Beach, California, to Michelle Moyer and former professional basketball player Dennis Rodman.
+She and her brother, DJ Rodman, were raised primarily by their mother in southern California.
+Rodman has said she went through long stretches without speaking to her father, and she briefly lived with her mother in their car.
+She also has a half-sister.

-She began playing soccer at age four and said soccer "felt like home" to her as young as seven or eight.
+Rodman began playing soccer at age four and said it "felt like home" to her as young as seven or eight.
 She was encouraged by her mother and sister to pursue her dream of becoming a professional soccer player.

-Early club and college soccer

-Rodman began playing soccer with SoCal Blues at the age of ten.
-She won four national championships in the Elite Clubs National League (ECNL) and Rodman's team maintained a five-year undefeated streak.
+Rodman began playing club soccer with SoCal Blues at the age of ten.
+Her team won four national championships in the Elite Clubs National League (ECNL) and maintained a five-year undefeated streak.
 Rodman attended and played for Corona del Mar High School for one year as a freshman before transferring to JSerra Catholic High School in nearby San Juan Capistrano but did not play for the school.

-Rodman initially committed to play collegiate soccer for the UCLA Bruins before deciding to follow her older brother to the Washington State Cougars.
-She never played a match in college, however, as her freshman season was cancelled due to the COVID-19 pandemic.
+Rodman initially committed to play collegiate soccer for the UCLA Bruins before deciding to follow her older brother to the Washington State Cougars beginning in the 2020 season.
+However, she never played a match in college as her freshman season was canceled due to the COVID-19 pandemic and she decided to turn professional.